kusor/triton-kbmapi/docs/index.md

 `KBMAPI_ATTESTATION_CA` SAPI parameter must be set to the CA certificate used for attestation.

-Additionally, an operator may wish to limit the tokens that are allowed to be used with KBMAPI to a known set of tokens.
+Additionally, an operator may wish to limit the pivtokens that are allowed to be used with KBMAPI to a known set of pivtokens.
 To do so, an operator would set the SAPI parameter `KBMAPI_REQUIRE_TOKEN_PRELOAD` to `true`.
 A command line tool (working name 'kbmapi') is then used by the operator to load the range of serial numbers into KBMAPI.
-This is only supported for tokens that support attestation (e.g. Yubikeys).
+This is only supported for pivtokens that support attestation (e.g. Yubikeys).
 In other words, enabling `KBMAPI_REQUIRE_TOKEN_PRELOAD` requires `KBMAPI_REQUIRE_ATTESTATION` to also be enabled (but not necessarily vice versa).